luontola/tdd-mooc/data/3-challenges.md

 #### Visual testing

 It's hard to write an assertion that something looks good.
-But it's easy to a human to check it visually and make the computer check whether the visuals have changed since last approval.
+But for a human it's easy to check it visually, and the computer can compare whether the pixels have changed since the last approval.

 There are tools like [Storybook](https://storybook.js.org/) for rendering UI components in various states, and it's possible to [take a screenshot](https://storybook.js.org/docs/react/workflows/visual-testing) of the result and check whether it has changed.